inboundnow/retired-leads/readme.txt

 * Easily implement your own custom call to action design or use our library of custom call to action designs.

-= About the Plugin =

-[video here]

 = Developers & Designers =

 We built the calls to action plugin as a framework!
 Need A/B testing out of the box implemented for your existing designs?
-Use WordPress Landing Pages to quickly spin up new landing pages that have all the functionality your clients will need.
+Use WordPress Calls to Action to quickly spin up new calls to action that have all the functionality your clients will need.

-You can quickly take your existing designs and implement them using our <a href="http://www.inboundnow.com/wp-call-to-actions/docs/dev/">templating framework</a>.
+You can quickly take your existing designs and implement them using our <a href="http://docs.inboundnow.com/landing-pages/dev">templating framework</a>.

 The plugin is also fully extendable and has a number of actions, filters, and hooks available for use.
 If a hook doesn't exist, simply ask and we can implement custom changes.

+<b>You can also follow us on <a href="https://github.com/inboundnow/landing-pages/">GitHub</a></b>

 == Installation ==